Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/Disable-superadmin-access.md

 <!--
-title: "Disabling SuperAdmin to Other Administrators"
+title: "Disable SuperAdmin Access to Other Administrators"
 description: "EOP guide for disabling SuperAdmin accounts"
 tags: "SuperAdmin EOP disable permissions"
 -->

-Disabling SuperAdmin access The following steps disable superadmin access from nodes available to general users access
+The following steps lead you through the process of disabling SuperAdmin access from Enterprise-on-Premises (EOP) nodes that are accessible to general users.

-Disabling SuperAdmin On Specific EOP Nodes
+##Disable Access for Specific EOP Nodes

-If you run Contrast in a [distributed setup](https://docs.contrastsecurity.com/admin_tsinstall.html#dist) and you have the ability to disable SuperAdmin access from the public nodes.
-If this is a new install, you'll only be prompted to disable SuperAdmin if you're installing as an application-only installation.
-A full installation won't have this option.
+To disable SuperAdmin access from generally accessible nodes, begin by running Contrast in a [distributed setup](https://docs.contrastsecurity.com/admin_tsinstall.html#dist).
+If this is a new install, you'll only be prompted to disable SuperAdmin if you're installing as an *application-only installation*; a full installation won't have this option.

 If you already have a distributed Contrast setup, add `-Dsuper.admin.disabled=(false or true)` to `$CONTRAST_HOME/bin/contrast-server.vmoptions`.
 If false, the node allows SuperAdmin logins.
 If true, the node doesn't allow SuperAdmin logins.

-> **Note:** Contrast supports one secret node.
+>**Note:** Contrast supports one secret node.

-SAML(EOP ONLY)
+##Disable Access for SAML

-To disable SuperAdmin for a SAML authenication setup, configure Contrast as two different applications in your identity provider: one for the publicly accessible address and one for the secret node's address.
+To disable SuperAdmin for a Security Assertion Markup Language (SAML) authentication setup, configure Contrast as two different applications in your identity provider: one for the publicly accessible address and one for the secret node's address.
 Update the URL in the *SAML.properties* on the secret node and then restart Contrast.

 Example: